-Monty Williams is the Head Coach of the Phoenix Suns.
-On May 3, 2019, Williams became the 20th Head Coach* in Suns history.
+Monty Williams is the Head Coach of the Detroit Pistons.
+On June 2, 2023, Williams became the 37th Head Coach* in Pistons history.

 In the 2020-2021 NBA Season, Coach Williams led the Phoenix Suns to a 51-21 regular season record and a 2021 NBA Finals appearance – this was the Suns first NBA Finals appearance in 28 years (1993).
 For these efforts, Coach Williams earned the 2021 Michael H. Goldberg NBCA Coach of the Year Award.
 Prior to his time in Phoenix, Coach Williams was an Assistant Coach with the Philadelphia 76ers (2018-2019), Associate Head Coach with the Oklahoma City Thunder (2015-2016), Head Coach with the New Orleans Hornets/Pelicans (2010-2015), and Assistant Coach with the Portland Trail Blazers (2005-2010).
 In Coach Williams’ first season with the Hornets, he won his first Western Conference Coach of the Month Award (January).
 Coach Williams, as an Assistant Coach, also won a Gold Medal with USA Men’s Basketball in the 2016 Rio de Janeiro Olympics.